yurifrl/wishlist/business-vision.md

 Broadcast messages

-3.8 Alternatives and Competition
+### 3.8 Alternatives and Competition
 [Identify alternatives the stakeholder perceives as available.
 These can include buying a competitor’s product, building a homegrown solution or simply maintaining the status quo.
 List any known competitive choices that exist or may become available.
 Include the major strengths and weaknesses of each competitor as perceived by the stakeholder.]
 4. Business Modeling Objectives

+### 4. Objetivos da Modelagem de Negócios
-4.1 <anObjective>
+#### 4.1 <anObjective>

-4.2 <anotherObjective>
+#### 4.2 <anotherObjective>

-5. Constraints
+### 5. Constraints
 [Note any design constraints, external constraints or other dependencies.]

-6. Quality Ranges
+### 6. Quality Ranges

-[Define the quality ranges for performance, robustness, fault tolerance, usability, and similar characteristics that are not captured in the objectives.]
+[Define the quality ranges for performance, robustness, fault tolerance, usability, and similar [characteristics that are not captured in the objectives.]

-7. Precedence and Priority
+### 7. Precedence and Priority
 [Define the priority of the different objectives.]

-8. Other Requirements
+### 8. Other Requirements

-[At a high-level, list applicable standards, hardware or platform requirements, performance requirements, and environmental requirements.]
+[At a high-level, list applicable standards, hardware or platform requirements, performance [requirements, and environmental requirements.]

-8.1 Applicable Standards
+#### 8.1 Applicable Standards
 [List all standards with which the business must comply.
-These can include legal and regulatory (FDA, UCC) communications standards (TCP/IP, ISDN), platform compliance standards (Windows, Unix, and so on), and quality and safety standards (UL, ISO, CMM).]
+These can include legal and regulatory [(FDA, UCC) communications standards (TCP/IP, ISDN), platform compliance standards (Windows, Unix, [and so on), and quality and safety standards (UL, ISO, CMM).]

-8.2 System Requirements
+#### 8.2 System Requirements
 [Define any system requirements necessary to support the application.
-These can include the supported host operating systems and network platforms, configurations, memory, peripherals, and companion software.]
+These can include the [supported host operating systems and network platforms, configurations, memory, peripherals, and [companion software.]

-8.3 Performance Requirements
+#### 8.3 Performance Requirements
 [Use this section to detail performance requirements.
-Performance issues can include such items as user load factors, bandwidth or communication capacity, throughput, accuracy, and reliability or response times under a variety of loading conditions.]
+Performance issues can include such items as [user load factors, bandwidth or communication capacity, throughput, accuracy, and reliability or [response times under a variety of loading conditions.]

-8.4 Environmental Requirements
+#### 8.4 Environmental Requirements
 [Detail environmental requirements as needed.
-For hardware based systems, environmental issues can include temperature, shock, humidity, radiation, and so on.
-For software applications, environmental factors can include usage conditions, user environment, resource availability, maintenance issues, and error handling and recovery.]
+For hardware based systems, environmental issues can [include temperature, shock, humidity, radiation, and so on.
+For software applications, [environmental factors can include usage conditions, user environment, resource availability, [maintenance issues, and error handling and recovery.]

- Appendix A—Objective Attributes
+### 9. AppendixA—ObjectiveAttributes

-[Objectives should be given attributes used to evaluate, track, prioritize, and manage the product items proposed for implementation.
+[Objectives should be given attributes used to evaluate, track, prioritize, and manage the product [items proposed for implementation.
 List and briefly describe the attributes you have chosen.
-See the Artifact:  Requirement Management Plan for a set of suggested feature attributes.]
+See [the Artifact:  Requirement Management Plan for a set of suggested feature attributes.]